martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 without providing a certificate.
 Servers SHOULD process the request as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

-Otherwise, the `USE_CERTIFICATE` frame contains between 1 and 255 octets, which is the authentication request identifier.
+Otherwise, the `USE_CERTIFICATE` frame contains a single octet, which is the authentication request identifier.
 A server that receives a `USE_CERTIFICATE` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE`.